 10) What are the care requirements for a Bernedoodle?
 Due to the nature of the "doodle" coat, Bernedoodles, like many poodle hybrids, need regular grooming.
 Because of multi-layered fur, they are prone to matting especially around the ears and groin.
 It is very important to brush your Bernedoodle several times a week.
 Daily brushing is ideal for a healthy coat free of mats as well as a regular bonding opportunity between dog and owner.
 An experienced groomer can help you to understand how to properly care for their coat and nails.

 11) Will a Bernedoodle get along with my other dogs?
 Dog's personalities are as varied as people.
-So no one can be 100% certain.
+So, no one can be 100% certain.
 However, in general, Bernedoodles tend to get along great with other breeds.
-As is always the case with a new animal, take the time to closely supervise their introduction in the beginning to insure the safety of all dogs involved.
+As is always the case with a new animal, take the time to closely supervise their introduction in the beginning to ensure the safety of all dogs involved.

 15) Will my dog be registered?
-Though at this point Bernedoodles are still considered a mixed breed, they can be registered with with the CKC (Continental Kennel Club) and you will be sent home with all of the necessary paperwork to put this in place.
+Though at this point Bernedoodles are still considered a mixed breed and can not be registered with AKC (American Kennel Club), sometimes they can be registered with the CKC (Continental Kennel Club) and you will be sent home with all of the necessary paperwork to put this in place if it is available.

 16) How does the choosing process work when it comes time to choose a puppy?
 Please reference our web page Choosing a Puppy for an answer to this.